vaystays/api/source/index.html.md

 Parameter | Description
 --------- | -----------
-_limit (optional) | Maximum number of statements to return, up to 100.
-Default is 20.
+limit (optional) | Maximum number of statements to return, up to 100.
+Default is 20. offset (optional) | Number of statements to skip over, where the ordering is consistent but unspecified.

-_offset (optional) | Number of statements to skip over, where the ordering is consistent but unspecified.
+Example with all optional parameters `/api/public/990/statements?limit=50&offset=50`

 ## Get a Specific Statement